brajwa/spatial-neuro/modelGanglionicNetwork/Manual/Manual.md

 process with their required parameters.
 Finally, the function returns the simulated realization as a point pattern object.

+The coordinates of the generated ganglia centers are saved as *.csv* file in the corresponding sample’s output subdirectory in **spatial-neuro/modelGanglionicNetwork/Outputs/**.

 ## Generating ENS network

 **Code:GenerateNetwork.R**